PandaSekh/Jekyll-YAMT/README.md

 ## Credits
 Inspired by [Lagrange by LeNPaul](https://lenpaul.github.io/Lagrange/).
+Great help from [this blog](https://blog.webjeda.com/), I've used this even before I created this theme.

 ## License
 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).